seaky/nspanel_pro_zigbee/README.md

 The Readme.txt file is the original manufacturer’s changelog.
 Which is not updated properly.

+## App Version history
+Actual plan is to have a release in every Quarter.

+### v3.5.1 (2024-12.01)
+- Chnage on-device mqtt settings making zigbee commands available

 ### Usage

 Install NSPanel Pro Tools apk and on the Integration tab Zigbee section select custom gateway.